-4.1.
-The Trust comments on planning applications in order to protect important wildlife sites and species and to secure enhancements for biodiversity.
+- 4.1.
+The Trust comments on planning applications in order to protect important wildlife sites and species and to achieve gains for biodiversity.
 Trust staff will evaluate a planning proposal's impacts on wildlife and comment accordingly.
-Staff will not comment on other issues such as landscape, public amenity, sustainability and flood risk where the Trust would otherwise make no comment but may refer to these and other issues when a planning response is made.
+Staff will not comment on other issues such as landscape, public amenity, sustainability and flood risk where the Trust would otherwise make no comment but may refer to these and other issues when a planning response is made. - 4.2.

-- 4.2.
 Planning Authorities have powers to take measures protecting, enhancing and creating areas for biodiversity.
 These are enshrined in local, national and European legislation and policy.
-The Trust will advise, encourage and assist local authorities to use these to prevent or minimise damage to wildlife, and to benefit wildlife where possible.
-To properly exercise its powers, a Planning Authority must avoid unacceptable impacts on important wildlife sites by refusing planning permission, mitigate unavoidable impacts by seeking to modify planning proposals and compensate for unavoidable damage.
+The Trust will advise, encourage and assist local authorities to use these to prevent or minimise damage to wildlife, and to seek a measurable net gain in biodiversity.
+To exercise properly its powers, a Planning Authority must avoid unacceptable impacts on important wildlife sites by refusing planning permission, mitigate unavoidable impacts by seeking to modify planning proposals and compensate for unavoidable damage.
 In addition a Planning Authority must pursue enhancements that can be brought about by well-designed development, even where there are no wildlife impacts. - 4.3.
-Outlined below is how the Trust will deal with individual applications relating to these 4 points, covering applications that affect wildlife sites, those that affect protected species and those that compromise habitat connectivity in the wider countryside.
+Outlined below is how the Trust will deal with individual applications, covering those that affect wildlife sites, those that affect protected species and those that compromise wider ecological networks.

-5. Applications affecting wildlife sites
+4.4.
+Applications affecting wildlife sites